I Spent Over $1,000 On My 51-Hour Pandemic Road Trip & It Was Totally Worth It

 How did you handle stops?
 Did you take special precautions due to COVID-19?

-Masks on and copious amounts of hand sanitizer and disinfectant wipes for picnic tables.
+Masks on and copious amounts of hand sanitiser and disinfectant wipes for picnic tables.

 What was the most challenging part of the road trip?